codeinthehole/codeinthehole.hugo/content/tips/javascript-refactoring-shared-libraries.md

 differs in small yet significant ways such as the required and optional fields within a delivery address, or the range of delivery options available.
-Ideally, you would have a single javascript file to work for all these checkouts, but these differences make such a file impracticle due to the changes in DOM structure and business logic between applications.
+Ideally, you would have a single javascript file to work for all these checkouts, but these differences make such a file impractical due to the changes in DOM structure and business logic between applications.

-For instance, one problem that arose recently was a requirement to remove the javascript messaging from within certain parts of the checkout for one appliation.
+For instance, one problem that arose recently was a requirement to remove the javascript messaging from within certain parts of the checkout for one application.
 The shared checkout.js file features a method which reloads the order totals within the page after a new delivery option has been chosen and displays a message to notify the user: